mindbirth/snap-services/README.md

 ### What can this offer me?

 Well, this library follows the Services API when possible, to give you the possibility of launching background services like you are used to.
-However, instead of using Android Services, we use our own SnapSerices.
+However, instead of using Android Services, we use our own SnapServices.

 All Android services should be replaced with SnapServices.
 Most features that you were used to have with Services, you still have with SnapServices.